moyano83/High-Performance-Spark/README.md

      "full_outher", "left_anti" (filtering the left table to get only rows that has a key on the right table) or "left_semi" (filtering the left table to get only rows that does not have a key on the right table).
      * Self Joins: To avoid Column name duplication you need to alias the dataframe to have different names.
-     * Broadcast has joins: Equivalent to the RDD broadcast has join.
+     * Broadcast hash joins: Equivalent to the RDD broadcast hash join.
 Example: df1.join(broadcast(df2), "key")
      * Datasets Joins: It is done with `joinWith`, which yields a tuple of the different record types.
-Example: ds1 .joinWith(ds2,$"columnInDs1" == $"columnInDs2", left_outer)
+Example: ds1.joinWith(ds2,$"columnInDs1" == $"columnInDs2", left_outer)

 ## Chapter 5: Effective Transformations<a name="Chapter5"></a>